Simobenzi/Copulas-function-in-Finance/README.md

 I always struggled with Copulas.

-Yet, today I held a lecture on “Application of Copulas in Finance in Python and R” at the Statistics Department at Ludwig-Maximilians-Universität München.
+Yet, on January 2024 I held a lecture on “Application of Copulas in Finance in Python and R” at the Statistics Department at Ludwig-Maximilians-Universität München.

 More precisely, I gauged the multivariate distribution of Apple and Exxon stock returns by a Survival Gumbel Copula and T-student Copula employing Maximum Likelihood with Inference from margins as estimation method.